DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

 4. Star Wars Aliens (v1.1) https://www.nexusmods.com/starfield/mods/8518?tab=files
 5. OPTIONAL - Hardcore Mode https://www.nexusmods.com/starfield/mods/6839?tab=files <br />
-   One of the only optional mods in this modlist.
-This makes the game really hard but more fun and strategic, especially in the early-game.
+   One of the only optional mods in this modlist but I highly recommend it.
+The armor values in this modlist are balanced around this mod.
+It will be hard especially in the beginning but also very rewarding.
 You will have to use cover and can't just run your way through everything.
 Damage is very realistic and you may die in a few shots but so will your enemies unless you or they have really good armor.
-All armor is static and won't be scaled to you.
-You can read more details in the mod description.
-I've configured a patch at the end of this modlist to make certain armors in this modlist higher rating in order to make sense lore-wise.
+All armor and weapons are static and won't be scaled to you.
+That means a pistol you pickup at level 2 won't be useless when you're level 10.
+You can read more details about it in the mod description.
 6. Perks Increase Aim Down Sight Accuracy (v1.0) https://www.nexusmods.com/starfield/mods/8649?tab=files
 7. Accurate Aiming (No Spread) https://www.nexusmods.com/starfield/mods/5558?tab=files
 7. Improved Combat AI (v1.03) https://www.nexusmods.com/starfield/mods/1392?tab=files